engun/qt_uiautomatorviewer/README_en.md

 # Description

 - Qt version of uiautomatorviewer
-- Speed up screenshot capturing
-- Automatically save each screenshot
+- Ability to Automatically save screenshot and layout
-- Ability to open saved screenshots